yandex-cloud/docs/en/managed-mongodb/qa/general.md

 # General questions

-#### What is {{ mmg-short-name }}? {#what-is}
+#### What is Managed Service for MongoDB? {#what-is}

-{{ mmg-short-name }} is a service that helps you create, operate, and scale {{ MG }} databases in the cloud infrastructure.
+Managed Service for MongoDB is a service that helps you create, operate, and scale MongoDB databases in the cloud infrastructure.

-With {{ mmg-short-name }}, you can:
+With Managed Service for MongoDB, you can:

 - Create a database with the required performance characteristics.
 - Scale processing power and storage dedicated for your databases as needed.
 - Get database logs.

-{{ mmg-short-name }} takes on labor-intensive {{ mmg-short-name }} infrastructure administration tasks:
+Managed Service for MongoDB takes on labor-intensive Managed Service for MongoDB infrastructure administration tasks:

 - Monitors resource usage.
 - Automatically creates DB backups.
 - Provides fault tolerance through automatic failover to backup replicas.
 - Keeps the database software updated.

-You interact with a database cluster in {{ mmg-short-name }} in the same way as with a regular database in your local infrastructure.
+You interact with a database cluster in Managed Service for MongoDB in the same way as with a regular database in your local infrastructure.
 This allows you to manage internal database settings to meet your app's requirements.

-#### What part of DB management and maintenance is {{ mmg-short-name }} responsible for? {#services}
+#### What part of DB management and maintenance is Managed Service for MongoDB responsible for? {#services}

-When creating clusters, {{ mmg-short-name }} allocates resources, installs the DBMS, and creates databases.
+When creating clusters, Managed Service for MongoDB allocates resources, installs the DBMS, and creates databases.

-For the created and running databases, {{ mmg-short-name }} automatically creates backups and applies fixes and updates to the DBMS.
+For the created and running databases, Managed Service for MongoDB automatically creates backups and applies fixes and updates to the DBMS.

-{{ mmg-short-name }} also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.
+Managed Service for MongoDB also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.

-#### For which tasks should I use {{ mmg-short-name }} and for which VMs with databases? {#mdb-advantage}
+#### For which tasks should I use Managed Service for MongoDB and for which VMs with databases? {#mdb-advantage}

 Yandex.Cloud offers two ways to work with databases:

-- {{ mmg-short-name }} allows you to operate template databases with no need to worry about administration.
+- Managed Service for MongoDB allows you to operate template databases with no need to worry about administration.
-- With {{ compute-full-name }} VMs, you can create and configure your own databases.
+- With Yandex Compute Cloud VMs, you can create and configure your own databases.
 This approach allows you to use any database management systems, access databases via SSH, and so on.

 #### What is a database host and database cluster? {#what-is-cluster}